Common Wildlife Problems in Fort Myers

 Noises in the Attic

 Noises coming from the attic space are a clear indicator of the presence of nuisance wildlife.
 As we've said before on this site, wildlife are attracted to the space because it provides shelter from elements, a place to hid from predators, and usually has a temperature and light-level suitable for them.
 Take the common brown bat for an example: attic space provides the ultimate in comfort for these nocturnal creatures.
 Bats are actually quite small creatures when they fold in their wings, so they can wedge themselves into attic vents and between cracks in fascia board and soffit where predators can't follow.
 Once they're inside, they can enjoy dim lighting during the daylight hours, and are able to hang from trusses or beams to sleep.
-The temperature inside the attic will be warm enough for them year-round, and there is plenty of room for them to start a colony and begin breeding during the months of May through August.
+The temperature inside the attic will be warm enough for them year-round, and there is plenty of room for them to start a colony and begin breeding during the months of May through August, which is when we experience most Bat Removal calls.

 Wild Animals in the Yard and Garden